hashchange/backbone.declarative.views/README.md

 Accessing the DOM is rather slow.
 Ideally, for each template, it should be enough to touch the DOM once.
 The very first time a template is used, Backbone.Declarative.Views retrieves it from the DOM and checks for `el` data on the template tag.
 From here on out, the data of that template is cached.

 It makes overwhelming sense to reuse that data and save yourself future look-ups.
 Backbone.Declarative.Views tries to be helpful, so it does not just keep the data attributes of the `el` in its cache.
-It will happily hand you the inner HTML of the template, or the outer HTML.
+It will happily hand you the inner HTML of the template.
 And if you tell it [which template compiler to use][template-compiler], it will even compile the templates for you and cache the results, too.

 ### At a glance: How to use the cache